Home - History Notes - Genghis Khan

 Genghis Khan had two famous grandsons:

-, the conqueror of China and introducer of paper money, and Batu Khan, who burned Kiev to the ground.
+Kublai Khan, the conqueror of China and promoter of paper money, and Batu Khan, who burned Kiev to the ground.

 Historical Map of Asia around 1300.
 The Yellow Empire at its largest extension.
 Map location of Karakorum (Wade-Giles, Kala-kun-lun, Khara-khorin, Har Horin) - Capital of the Khans (Mongol Empire).